sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 that you are 95\% confident that the true mean lies within some interval.
 All you have to do is be honest about what you believed before you ran the study and then report what you learned from doing it.
 Sounds nice, does not it?
-To me, thit is the big promise of the Bayesian approach.
+To me, this is the big promise of the Bayesian approach.
 You do the analysis you really want to do, and express what you really believe the data are telling you.